-The other reality is that vanity publishing is the last resort and very expensive.
+The other reality is that vanity publishing is the last resort and is very expensive.

 This leaves you with three viable options.
 If you’ve written a book and want to get it published, choose one of these.

-Or, take it one at a time and try to find an agent.
+Or, take it one at a time and try to find an agent first.
 Then if you are not successful, try for a small press.